Next Day Delivery

 What Are The Main Finishes For Sliding Sash Furniture?

 If you’re used to DIY at home, you will know how important it is to get the finish right to suit the contemporary or traditional appearance you’re aiming for.
-Sliding sash furniture is predominantly manufactured from solid brass and complete in 3 finishes: polished brass, polished chrome and satin chrome.
+Sliding sash furniture is predominantly manufactured from solid brass and complete in 3 standard finishes: Polished Brass, Polished Chrome and Satin Chrome.
+We've recently introduced a new range of premium finishes to our range of Sash Window Furniture for those that are looking for a unique finish to their sash windows, these finishes include: Antique Brass, Antique Nickel, Bronze, Black and Satin Nickel.

 What Are The Main Components Of A Sash Window?